adambard/learnxinyminutes-docs/php.html.markdown

 print('Hello '); // Prints "Hello " with no line break

-// () are optional for print and echo echo 'World\n'; // Prints "World" with a line break
+// () are optional for print and echo echo "World\n"; // Prints "World" with a line break
 // (all statements must end with a semicolon)

 // Anything outside <?php tags is echoed automatically